parrot-tts/Parrot-TTS/README.md

     ```bash
     python utils/hubert_extraction/extractor.py utils/hubert_extraction/hubert_config.yaml
     ```
-- Note: HuBERT units have already been extracted and are available at [this Google Drive link](https://drive.google.com/file/d/1kMPqObD9QlVmN3JzaUZ0jUJGBbFtEyrG/view?usp=drive_link).
+- Note: HuBERT units have already been extracted for the corpus and are available at [this Google Drive link](https://drive.google.com/file/d/1kMPqObD9QlVmN3JzaUZ0jUJGBbFtEyrG/view?usp=drive_link).
 Download and save it at `runs/hubert_extraction`.

 ### Step 4: Create Files for TTE Training